raunaqbhirangi/anyskin/README.md

 ```
 $ pip install -e .
 ```

-## Usage
+## Usage: Quick Setup (AnySkin)
+This guide assumes you are using the AnySkin startup kit.

+1. Connect the magnetometer circuit board to the microcontroller using the provided QWIIC cable.

+2. Insert the circuit board into the fingertip slot and pull the skin over the printed 3D tip.

+3. Connect the microcontroller (Adafruit QT Py) to your computer using a USB-C cable.

+4. Find the dev path your microcontroller is connected to.
+The simplest way to do this is:
+<br><br>Linux: `ls /dev/ | grep -e ACM -e USB`
+<br>MacOS: `ls /dev/ | grep cu.usb`
+<br>Windows: `TODO`
+<br><br>If you have no other devices connected, this should give you a single path.
+If you see multiple, disconnect the microcontroller and run the command again.
+Reconnect the microcontroller and re-run the command.
+The additional path is your `device-port`

+5. Run the visualizer with the port identified in the previous step: <br>`python visualizations/anyskin_viz.py -p device-port`

+## Usage: Full Setup (ReSkin/AnySkin)
+This guide is recommended if you are relatively familiar with ReSkin/AnySkin and are using independently sourced components.

-1. Connect the 5X board to the microcontroller.
+1. Connect the magnetometer circuit board to the microcontroller.

 2. Connect the microcontroller (we recommend the Adafruit Trinket M0 or the Adafruit QT PY) to the computer using a suitable USB cable

 3. Use the [Arduino IDE](https://www.arduino.cc/en/software) to upload code to a microcontroller.
 The code as well as upload instructions can be found in the [arduino](./arduino) folder.
 If you get a `can't open device "<port-name>": Permission denied` error, modify permissions to allow read and write on that port.
 On Linux, this would look like
 ```
 $ sudo chmod a+rw <port-name>
 ```